-Barred Plymouth Rock or commonly called BPR is one of the most popular chicken breeds in the Philippines but unknown to many, of all Plymouth, Barred Rocks in the country, only 20% of them could be possibly true BPRs.
-There are many chicken breeds similar to Plymouth Barred Rock and that we are going to explain below.
+Barred Plymouth Rock or commonly called BPR is one of the most popular chicken breeds in the Philippines but unknown to many, of all Barred Rocks in the country, only 20% of them could be possibly true BPRs.
+There are many chicken breeds similar to Barred Plymouth Rock and that we are going to explain below.

 The Barred Plymouth Rock is an American breed of domestic chicken.
 It was first seen in Massachusetts in the nineteenth century, and for much of the early twentieth century was the most popular chicken breed in the United States.
 It is a dual-purpose breed, raised both for its meat and for its brown eggs.
 It is resistant to cold, easy to manage, and a good sitter.

 The Barred Plymouth Rock has a single comb with five points; the comb, wattles, and ear-lobes are bright red.
 The legs are yellow and unfeathered.
 The beak is yellow or horn-colored.
 They have long, broad backs with moderately deep, full breasts.
 Their feathers are loose compared to other chickens and they lay brown eggs.
 They are winter-hardy, broody birds that are usually tame and docile but can become aggressive under stressful circumstances.
 Cocks weigh around 4.3 kgs while hens weigh around 3.4 kgs.